Allen-Craig/Allen-Craig/README.md

 - 🔭 I’m a Software Engineer and Dad.
 - 🌱 I’m learning TypeScript, React, and more.
 - 🥅 2025 Goals: Work on more React projects.
-- 👯 I’m looking to further my skills as a developer by learning new languages.
+- 👯 Always looking to further my skills as a developer.
 - ⚡ Fun fact: When I am not in front of a screen, I enjoy Mountain Biking and being outdoors.